May 30, 2026

 When readers share your link on Facebook, X (Twitter), or LinkedIn, their systems automatically build a preview card.

-This is the universal standard across all social networks for a full-width, modern preview card is a width of 1200px
+The universal standard across all social networks for a full-width, modern preview card is a width of 1200px and a height of 630px

 If your featured image is under those limits, these platforms cannot stretch it cleanly.

-Instead, they yank away your wide banner design and shove your image into a tiny, squished square box next to your text.
+Instead, they yank away your wide banner design and shove your image into a tiny, squished square box next to your text, devastating your click-through rates.

-The Direct Solution: Create and upload your featured graphics at exactly 1200x600px from the start.
-When you do this, your HTML attributes match your file perfectly (width="1200" height="600").
+The Direct Solution: Create and upload your featured graphics at exactly 1200x630px from the start.
+When you do this, your HTML attributes match your file perfectly (width="1200" height="630").
 Your image never squishes, and your content looks professional everywhere across the web.

 Proper optimized HTML code

-Here is what your optimized HTML looks like for a standard widescreen featured image (optimized at 1200x600px):
+Here is what your optimized HTML looks like for a standard widescreen featured image (optimized at 1200x630px):

-Notice that we scaled up the width parameter to 1200px
+Notice that we changed the width parameter to 1200-rw to trigger automatic WebP compression

 👉 Find out more details about Blogger featured image size for modern custom themes.